 Getting to Telluride

-The closest airports to Telluride are regional airports, which means you may have to connect.
+The closest airports to Telluride are regional airports, which means you may have to connect through a larger airport.
 Telluride Regional Airport is a short 15 minute drive, Montrose-Telluride International Airport is a 1.5 hour drive, and Durango-La Plata Regional Airport is 2.5 hours from Telluride village.
 Shuttle services from Telluride Express are available at all airports mentioned above, as are car rentals.

 Looking for ski or snowboard gear for your Telluride ski trip?
 Book all of your ski and snowboard equipment online with Black Tie Ski Delivery and get it delivered directly to your hotel or accommodation.
 Booking on TripOutside gets you an extra 10% off with Black Tie Ski!

 Telluride, a town designated a National Historic Landmark, is located approximately 200 miles southwest of Denver, Colorado.
 Telluride Ski Resort offers incredible views of the nearby San Juan Mountains and is home to more than 2,000 acres of lift-accessible terrain.
 Telluride’s terrain ranges from beginner to intermediate, with four hike-to terrain areas and multiple terrain parks for advanced and expert skiers.
 The historic town of Telluride has renowned apres ski at it’s world-class restaurants.